Introduction to heated chamber 3D printer

 Heated chamber 3D printer enables 3D printing of engineering and high-performance polymers with the same high quality as PLA materials print at room temperature.
 The higher the temperature in the heated chamber, the larger the material range that can be printed.
 The heated chamber is simply intended to keep the printable piece at an optimal temperature throughout the printing process and, therefore, ensure that the part is built uniformly without the generation of internal stresses.
 The optimum chamber temperature used for printing amorphous polymers – e.g., ULTEM1010, ULTEM9085, PPSU, TPI, PEKK-A or PC – lies close to the glass transition temperature of the material.

 When the printing chamber is heated close to that temperature, it ensures that the material remains relax and free of internal tension throughout manufacturing.
 As the part is slowly and evenly cooled after printing, it yields the best dimensional accuracy and mechanical durability for the printed part.
-In the miniFactory Ultra 3D printer, the printing chamber can be heated up to 250C, which opens an extremely wide range of materials for our customers.
+In the miniFactory Industrial 3D printers, the printing chamber can be heated up to 250C, which opens an extremely wide range of materials for our customers.
 The temperature of the heated chamber is the most important feature in 3D printers when evaluating the range of high-performance polymers that can be printed with high quality.

 Read more about validated materials